giniedp/ag-grid-ro-issue/README.md

 ![chrome output](./doc/output-headless-1.png)
 ![chrome output](./doc/output-headless-2.png)

-In the above output 54 of 100 tests failed.
+In the above output 56 of 100 tests failed.
 This number is not consistent.

 # Observation 1

 The output shows `[object ErrorEvent] thrown`.
 That is because jasmine does not know how to report an `ErrorEvent` object.
-To see the actual error you can change the file in
+You can change the file in
 `node_modules/jasmine-core/lib/jasmine-core/jasmine.js`
-change lines 2283-228s from
+at lines 2283-2287 from

 ```js
 if (error.name && error.message) {